civicrm/civicrm-core/ext/afform/README.md

 * Although afforms are can be used in AngularJS, they don't fully support tooling like `cv ang:html:list` and `hook_civicrm_alterAngular`.
 We'll need a core patch to allow that.
 * We generally need to provide more services for managing/accessing data (e.g. `crm-api3`).
+* Need to implement the `Afform.revert` API to undo local cusotmizations.
+* To allow full support for change-sets, we'll need to patch `civicrm-core`.